KushnirI/GameDesignCustomEngine/README.md

 ![](/src/img/forReadme/dropBox.PNG)

-If any interactive actions are available on currently selected scene.
-You will find a hint about this in the console.
+If any interactive actions are available on currently selected scene you will find a hint about this in the console.
-Otherwise, scene just showing some effect.
+Otherwise, scene just shows some effect.

 ![](/src/img/forReadme/interactive.PNG)